unstoppabledomains/dev-docs/partner/domain-actions-guides/get-domain-actions.md

 ## Example

-Here is an example request to create the domain action request to transfer a domain with the following parameters:
+Here is an example of a request that you can use to retrieve domain actions with the following parameters:

 | Parameter | Value |
 | - | - |